 Sarees for summer

-Other ethnic styles for summer
+Other ethnic outfit styles for summer

-Chiffon fabric is lighter and smoother than georgette and is slightly translucent.
-From your daily temple visits to those fun-filled kitty parties, a chiffon sari is indeed a smart pick to beat the heat in style.
+Chiffon fabric is lighter and smoother than georgette and slightly sheer.
+From your daily temple visits to those fun-filled kitty parties, a chiffon sari is a graceful way to beat the heat in style.
 The shimmery finish and contemporary appeal of these drapes are some more reasons for having them in your summer casual and party wear wardrobe.
-A long chiffon Kurti or tunic in pastel or muted tones and designed with contemporary details like cold shoulder sleeves is also a smart wardrobe option for summers!
+You can also pick chiffon Kurtis and dresses as chic options for hot summer days!

-Blended Beauty of Cotton Silk
+The Blended Beauty of Cotton Silk

 Other fabrics for summers

 There are plenty of fabrics to make your summer wardrobe varied and modish.
 Try out pure versions of Mysore georgette, crepe silk, crepe-de-chine, Tussar silk, and jute blends for a soothing feel.
 You can also choose soft nets for a weightlessly whimsical look at summer weddings.